government-accountability-and-transparency

 The Role of Accountability in Government

-Accountability is the obligation of government officials to report on their activities, accept responsibility for their actions, and disclose the results of their decisions.
-This principle is essential for maintaining public trust and ensuring that governments serve their constituents effectively.
+Accountability is the obligation of government officials and institutions to report on their activities, accept responsibility for their actions, and disclose the results of their decisions.
+While transparency provides the information, accountability ensures that there are consequences—both positive and negative—based on that information.
+This principle is essential for maintaining public trust and ensuring that governments serve their constituents effectively and ethically.

 Ensuring Responsible Use of Resources